-The Budget forecast of the relevant economic variables is used to produce an estimate of growth in base receipts.
-This growth rate is applied to a prior-year sales tax receipt base that has been adjusted for Tax Law and other changes to yield a current-year base forecast.
-This is then converted into a cash forecast by accounting for factors including Tax Law and administrative changes, audits, court decisions, tax cuts being phased in and prior-period adjustments.
+Budget Division forecasts for the relevant economic variables are used to produce an estimate of underlying growth in base receipts.
+This growth rate is arrived at by taking a weighted average of the forecasts from the three models described above and applying it to a prior year sales tax receipt base that has also been adjusted for Tax Law and other changes.
+However, the final receipts forecast must include the impact of these factors.
+Consequently, in a final step, the base forecast is converted back into a cash forecast by accounting for Tax Law and administrative changes, audits, court decisions, tax cuts being phased in, and prior period adjustments.